Althara-Labs/.github/profile/README.md

 # Althara Pacta

+> ## :bulb: 2nd Place of the Filecoin track in the Aleph Hackathon 2025

 > **Trust the process, verify on‑chain.**
 >
 > Transparent, auditable public procurement — tenders, bids, awards — powered by Ethereum smart contracts and Filecoin Onchain Cloud.